Oligacanthorhynchidae: Tchadorhynchus

 The genus Tchadorhynchus Troncy, 1970 was erected as the single species contained within differs from related Oligacanthorhynchidae genera by morphological features of bot the adult and embryo as well as the group of hosts, hyenas, the worms parasitize.

-Tchadorhynchus quentini Troncy, 1970

-T. quentini was found parasitizing the striped hyena (Hyaena hyaena) and the spotted hyena (Crocuta crocuta)in Chad.
+T. quentini was found parasitizing the striped hyena (Hyaena hyaena) and the spotted hyena (Crocuta crocuta) in Chad.

 Hosts

 Oligacanthorhynchidae species parasitize mammals with insect and lizard intermediate hosts.